tarantool/doc/doc/reference/tooling/tt_cli/create.rst

         password=p4$$w0rd
         version=2

-You can combine all three ways of passing variables in a single call of ``tt create``.
+If a variable doesn't get a value in any of these ways, the default value from the manifest will be used.

-.. what if a variable in assigned in more than one way?
+You can combine different ways of passing variables in a single call of ``tt create``.

 Application: location and content
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~